 Superfoods are a useful and highly beneficial addition to your diet.
-But of course, as always, there is no quick fix and no way around eating the basic super foods every meal, every day for ultimate health and a fertile life!
-Without this basis the other stuff is little more than a gimmick.
+But of course, as always, there is no quick fix and no way around eating the basic ‘super’ foods with every meal, everyday for ultimate health and a fertile life.

 Chia is an important addition to your diet if you aren’t already eating it.
-It is gluten free and as well as being high in fibre, it absorbs water to form a gelatinous texture which is very soothing and healing to our digestive tract.
-Chia contains eight times more Omega 3 than salmon, more calcium than dairy, is high in iron as well as vitamin c, potassium and antioxidants.
-Best of all chia seeds are a complete protein containing all 8 essential amino acids.
+It’s gluten free and as well as being high in fibre, it absorbs water to form a gelatinous texture that is soothing and healing to your digestive tract.
+Chia contains eight times more Omega 3 than salmon, more calcium than dairy, is high in iron as well as vitamin C, potassium and antioxidants.
+Best of all, chia seeds are a complete protein and contain all 8 essential amino acids.
 Athletes find Chia seeds improve endurance and hydration as well as maintaining blood sugar levels.
 Aim for 1-2 tablespoons daily.

-Packed full of antioxidants!
-Blueberries are low in sugar so are a low GI fruit, great for women with PCOS or people trying to lose weight.
-They are a good source of fibre, vitamin C, manganese and Vitamin K. Best of all, they taste delicious!
-Be careful to choose organic with berries as they are commonly sprayed as bugs really like berries too.
-And look for local berries as many berries available in major supermarkets have been shipped from across the globe, often China, which makes it harder to ensure the freshness and quality of your final product.
+These little bundles of joy are packed full of antioxidants!
+Blueberries are low in sugar (a low GI fruit) and so are great for women with PCOS or people trying to lose weight.
+They are a good source of fibre, vitamin C, manganese and Vitamin K. Best of all, they taste delicious.
+Be careful to choose organic with berries as they are commonly sprayed because bugs really like berries too.
+Look for local berries as many berries available in major supermarkets have been shipped from across the globe (often China), which makes it harder to ensure the freshness and quality of your final product.

 Green leafy vegetables

-Including silverbeet, spinach, rocket, kale, lettuce, parsley, coriander, mint, etc. These foods are a good source of fibre as well as being high in important vitamins A, B, C, K and folate.
+Include silverbeet, spinach, rocket, kale, lettuce, parsley, coriander, mint, etc in your diet.
+These foods are a good source of fibre as well as being high in important vitamins A, B, C, K and folate.
 They are essential for women who are preparing for pregnancy or are pregnant as they contain folinic acid, which is the most absorbable form of folate.
-Maximize your daily intake with a green smoothie!
+Maximise your daily intake with a green smoothie during the warmer months.

-Free range, organic eggs are one of our best sources of protein, vitamin D, B12, zinc, phosphorus and selenium.
+Free range, organic eggs are one of your best sources of protein, vitamin D, B12, zinc, phosphorus and selenium.
 Yes, they contain cholesterol, so if it is a problem for you, take fish oil at the same time to lessen the absorption of cholesterol.
 Also, as part of a healthy diet that is low in saturated fat and high in healthy fats, a little cholesterol is required.
-Cholesterol has been painted as the bad guy but it is also what our hormones are synthesized from.
-If Cholesterol is an issue, check with your naturopath about how to use food to regain control!
+Cholesterol has been painted as the bad guy but it’s also what our hormones are synthesised from.
+If cholesterol is an issue, check with your naturopath about how to use food to regain control.

-Organic, full-fat unflavoured yoghurt contains calcium, good fats and ‘friendly bacteria’ to keep your digestive system healthy.
+Organic, full-fat, unflavoured yoghurt contains calcium, good fats and ‘friendly bacteria’ to keep your digestive system healthy.
 Have a serve of yoghurt daily to keep your immune system strong.
-Should this be just yogurt or yogurt and fermented foods?

-While technically a seed, quinoa cooks up like a grain and unlike most (even whole) grains Quinoa is a complete protein i.e. it contains all 9 essential amino acids.
-It also contains more fibre than other grains, and is rich in essential fatty acids, iron, lysine (great if you suffer from cold sores), magnesium, B2 and manganese.
+While technically a seed, quinoa cooks up like a grain and unlike most (even whole) grains, quinoa is a complete protein.
+That simply means that it contains all 9 essential amino acids.
+It also contains more fibre than other grains and is rich in essential fatty acids, iron, lysine (great if you suffer from cold sores), magnesium, B2 and manganese.
 Quinoa is also gluten free.
 It is a significantly better grain choice than pasta or even brown rice due to its protein and nutrient content.

 One of the richest sources of anti-inflammatory omega 3 fatty acids.
 It’s also high in protein, selenium and B vitamins, especially B12.
-Eat it with the bones for the added bonus of calcium!
+Eat salmon with the bones for the added bonus of calcium.
 Most of the salmon in Australia is farmed but the best source is Huon Tasmanian salmon.
-Go to http://www.huonaqua.com.au/locator to find your nearest stockist.
+Locate your nearest Huon stockist.

 Researchers from UCLA in California found that men who ate a couple of handfuls of walnuts (75gms) a day saw improvements in their semen quality.
-They found improvements in sperm motility and morphology and the suggestion is that it is because walnuts are a rich source of alpha-linolenic acid (an Omega-3).
-Other benefits are brain and heart health with these great fats.
+They found improvements in sperm motility and morphology and the suggestion is that it was due to walnuts being a rich source of alpha-linolenic acid (an Omega-3).
+Other benefits with these great fats include improved brain and heart health.
 Be sure the walnuts taste fresh and are organic.

-Superfoods are a useful and highly beneficial addition to your already amazing diet.
-But of course, as always, there is no quick fix and no way around eating the basic superfoods every meal, every day for ultimate health!
-Without this basis the other stuff is little more than a gimmick.
+Remember, superfoods are a useful and highly beneficial addition to your already amazing diet.
+As always, there is no quick fix and no way around eating the basic ‘super’ foods at every meal, everyday for ultimate health.
+Get the basics right and build from there.